ibgg/moodle_category_backup/README.md

 Give execute permissions to the script:
 `chmod +x backup.sh`

 Setup a config file including your database credentials and moodle config.
-You can copy the CONFIG file and replace your setup
+You can copy the CONFIG.EXAMPLE file and replace your setup

 `$cp CONFIG CONFIG.EXAMPLE`